 This type of income was reported on Form 1099-MISC through 2019.
 Form 1099-MISC isn't specific to one type of payment but reports several different kinds of payments when they exceed $600.
 These are examples of income reported on tax Form 1099-MISC and who would receive a copy with information to be included on their income tax returns.

 You would issue an IRS Form 1099-MISC to the owner, recording the amount in box 1, if you pay rent directly to a property owner for your office space in 2022.
 You would not issue a 1099 for rent paid to property managers or real estate brokers.
 The property managers and brokers would issue 1099s to the property owners in this case.

 Owners of machines, like earthmoving equipment, would receive 1099s when they rent their equipment for use in a trade or business.
 Renting a bulldozer for grading property to build houses would be an example.
 But renting a backhoe to excavate for a swimming pool in your backyard would not be reported.
 That’s a personal expense.

 Farmers who lease out their land for grazing would get a 1099-MISC from the lessor.

 Read More: What Happens if I Get a 1099 After I File My Taxes?

-If you own oil and gas properties, any royalty payments that you receive would be reported on a 1099-MISC with amounts reported in Box 2.
-A typical example is when a landowner allows an oil company to drill wells on their property and the landowner receives a portion of proceeds as a percentage royalty from the sale of the crude oil produced.
+Royalty payments that you receive would be reported on a 1099-MISC with amounts reported in box 2 if you own oil and gas properties.
+A typical example would be a landowner who allows an oil company to drill wells on their property if the landowner receives a portion of proceeds as a percentage royalty from the sale of the crude oil produced.

 Prizes and Awards

-Prizes and awards for service provided by nonemployees as independent contractors are not reported on Form 1099-MISC but are reported in Box 1 of Form 1099-NEC, the 1099 form for nonemployee compensation over $600.
+Prizes and awards for service provided by nonemployees as independent contractors are not reported on Form 1099-MISC.
+They're reported in box 1 of Form 1099-NEC, the 1099 form for nonemployee compensation over $600.
 Prizes and awards to employees are reported on Form W-2.